 Support groups offer a tremendous amount of assistance during recovery, especially for people who respond well to that face-to-face compassion and care that support groups offer.
 The chances are good that numerous support groups are available in your area and include:

 - Alcoholics Anonymous.
 Alcoholics Anonymous (AA) is an organization that started in the United States before spreading around the world.
 AA uses a 12-step process to help people end their alcohol use.
 These support groups are ideal for people with alcoholism, but some meetings will gladly welcome people abusing other drugs as well.
 Search for AA in your area to find meeting places and times convenient for you.

 - Narcotics Anonymous.
 Narcotics Anonymous (NA) takes the foundation of AA and applies the principles to people using other drugs.
 NA meetings may not be as widely-accessible as AA, but many options are likely available close to home.
 The NA website even offers a Find a Meeting tool to search for meetings in your area.

 - SMART Recovery.
 SMART Recovery is another support group option that is fundamentally different from 12-step programs.
 This type of group, available online and in-person, helps people maintain motivation, cope with cravings, manage thoughts and live a balanced life.
 Lists of meetings are accessible on the group’s website.

 Remember, support groups are not professional drug abuse treatments.
 Without the guidance of treatment professionals, support groups are better additions to other treatments, rather than replacements.

-Contact The Recovery Village Palm Beach to speak with a representative about how professional addiction treatment can help.
+Contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional addiction treatment can help.
 You deserve a healthier future, call today.

 Get Smart About Drugs.
 “Signs of Drug Use.”
 April 13, 2017.
 Accessed September 8, 2019.